DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->

 <details><summary>
-8. What is a default constructor?
+08. What is a default constructor?
 What is the advantage of having one?</br></br>

 </summary>

-It initializes class without any arguments.
+It initializes class without any arguments.</br></br>

 A default constructor either has no arguments or has defaults for all the arguments.
 Having a default constructor enables you to declare objects without initializing